CARDAMOM-framework/CARDAMOM/doc/dalec_model/modules/phenology/Knorr.rst

 Growth and Senescence
 ---------------------

 The LAI growth function, :math:`f_1`, and the LAI senescence function, :math:`f_2` must be defined.
-Following :ref:`Knorr et al (2010) <Knorr2010>`, growth is described by a function that LAI grows linearly as a function of the difference between the current LAI and a maximum potential LAI:
+Following :ref:`Knorr et al (2010) <Knorr2010>`, LAI growth is described linearly as a function of the difference between the current LAI and a maximum potential LAI:

 .. math::
    :label: eq_f1